Yolmer Sánchez: Atlanta Braves (second stint)

 On January 24, 2023, Sánchez signed a minor league contract with the Atlanta Braves organization.
 He participated in major league spring training activities, and was assigned to minor league camp before the regular season began.
 In 117 games for the Triple–A Gwinnett Stripers, Sánchez hit .236/.381/.350 with 8 home runs and 62 RBI.
 He elected free agency following the season on November 6.

 New York Mets (second stint)

 On January 16, 2024, Sánchez signed a minor league contract with the New York Mets organization.
 In 111 appearances for the Triple-A Syracuse Mets, he batted .226/.346/.393 with nine home runs, 52 RBI, and nine stolen bases.
 Sánchez elected free agency following the season on November 4.

 Los Angeles Angels

 On February 4, 2025, Sánchez signed a minor league contract with the Los Angeles Angels.
-He elected free agency on November 6.
+He made 120 appearances for the Triple-A Salt Lake Bees, slashing .246/.357/.329 with four home runs, 36 RBI, and nine stolen bases.
+Sánchez elected free agency following the season on November 6.

+On December 8, 2025, Sánchez re-signed with the Angels on a new minor league contract.